stevenlawrencemeyer/snippets/README.md

 NB:

 I do not claim to be an expert.
-If you are more epxerienced than me I would welcome any critique of what I have done.
+In fact, I am a newbie.
+If you are more experienced than me I would welcome any critique of what I have done.